See answer

 High Humidity

 Humidity (the amount of water vapor in the air) may also trigger lupus symptoms.
-Researchers have looked into the effects of humidity on people with diseases like SLE and arthritis, and some members of MyLupusTeam have noted that humidity bothers them.
+Researchers have looked into the effects of humidity on people with conditions like SLE and arthritis, and some members of MyLupusTeam have noted that humidity bothers them.
 “I have found that humidity tends to make me more lethargic and drained,” one member said.

 Barometric Pressure